Back to Homepage & Index

 These conclusions result from the search for a diode to detect microwaves by the author and friend Terry Tippett, with whom is shared a website (norcim-rc.club/index.htm) primarily concerned with the radio control of models.
 Details of diode tests are given in pages of the Norcim site and Page 16 of this site.

 Dave Warren’s LW/MW crystal set would be an opportunity to gather further information on the relative effectiveness of various diodes partiularly because Germanium diodes are getting difficult to source; with many sold as such being in fact Silicon Schottky diodes.
-The upshot of this preamble was that Dave was able to build a satisfactory crystal set and provide comparisons of the relative efficacy of various detector diodes.

 He was also keen to see if the set could be improved; an aim hampered by the lack of basic test equipment other than a DMM.